yohkaz/FortniteNoSS/README.md

  - .NET 5.0 ([https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download))

 ### Install
-Open your command line *cmd.exe* and simply run the *install.bat* file from the root directory of the project
+Open your command line *cmd.exe* and simply run the *build.bat* file from the root directory of the project
 ```
-$ install.bat
+$ build.bat
 ```

 ### Usage